KevinMarquette/kevinmarquette.github.io/_draft/idea Gherkin part2.md

 # Manny to one

-Each specification is matched a test and you can have the same specification in multiple scenarios.
+Each specification is matched to a test and you can have the same specification in multiple scenarios.

     Scenario: basic node support
         Given we have public functions